TranBreana011/python-learning-journal/week11_reflections.md

-use graph theory to model a simplified a transit network of a fictional city use the traversal algorithms it's a directed graph!!!!!!!!!!!!!
+use graph theory to model a simplified a transit network of a fictional city use the traversal algorithms it's a directed graph!!!!!!!!!!!!! implement a method of BFS and DFS that keeps tracks of landmarks we've visited edges are the 15 roads analyze the length of time and how which scenario might be preferred over another....?

 Final: